swiftarrow/Adorno/README.txt

     Download and install VirtualBox from www.virtualbox.org
     Download and install Vagrant from www.vagrantup.com
-    Download and install Git version control git-scm.com Go to Heroku, create an account, and download and install the heroku toolkit
+    Download and install Git version control from www.git-scm.com Go to Heroku, create an account, and download and install the heroku toolkit www.heroku.com

     Clone the Adorno repository:
         host:~$ clone https://github.com/swiftarrow/Adorno.github